James-h-1969/raytracer/s2900180/Code/README.md

 Where filename is everything _before_ the .json extension (eg. test1.json -> test1).
 In
 order to adjust the settings for this, change line 18 of build_run_convert.sh.

+This will output the generated image in the Output folder.

 ## Running unit tests
 While in the `build` folder, do the following
 ```bash